wandering-nora/SnowBackpack/README.md

 The main features are:
 - ESP8685H4 mcu with 4MB of flash, Wifi and BLE
 - Battery charging for protected 1s lipo cells
-- ST LSM6DSO 6 axis low power accelerometer
+- ST LSM6DSO 6-axis low power accelerometer
 - Efficient 5V boost converter with 500mA max current for the SnowPixel modules
 - On board ceramic antenna